Cultural sensitivity and the church's outreach

 By no means.
 There are values in every culture which will be enhanced by the coming of Christianity.
 There are also things in every culture which will be condemned when the gospel message arrives.
 We cannot be ethnocentric (judging elements of another culture by the yardstick of our own).
 By the same token, there are some absolutes in culture that help us see how God's design for human beings should be lived out in every culture.

-<Note: Occasionally, someone will argue that each individual is a "culture" since each person is a unique combination of behaviors, norms, values, and ways of thinking and speaking.
+Note: Occasionally, someone will argue that each individual is a "culture" since each person is a unique combination of behaviors, norms, values, and ways of thinking and speaking.
 While it can be said that each individual is unique, to say that every person has created their own culture ignores the fact that, by definition, culture is shared and passed on.

-In a sense, culture works "behind the scene" to define and organize society.
+In a sense, culture works "behind the scenes" to define and organize society.
 The various components of culture allow individuals to communicate, interact, and cooperate with one another.
 Culture provides people with a shared identity and even purpose.
 While people have individual quirks and mannerisms, they do not each have their own separate culture.

 Discussion questions